erichVK5/outlineFont2centrelineFont/README.md

 polygonal glyph export to pcb-rnd code:

 - coping with converted truetype fonts which have paths extending into negative X or negative Y coordinates.
 This is not common but will break the bezier conversion and produce garbage outlines; some code is needed to shift the paths into the positive 1st quadrant.

-- automatic replacement of glyph names, i.e. "semicolon" wth ';' in the exported lihata font file

 - automatic merging of inner and outer paths which are currently exported as separate polygons.